 Field Signal Voltage Sense Inputs

 The 2202 HDSP/FU shall monitor the voltages at each of its six sense terminals.
-All voltage measurements shall be made over an RMS period of 33.3 milliseconds and shall be performed at a minimum sampling rate of 1920 samples per second.
+All HV and VHV voltage measurements shall be made over an RMS period of two line cycles of the HV SIGNALS input.
+All LV voltage measurements shall be made over a period of 33.3 milliseconds.
+All measurements shall be performed at a minimum sampling rate of 1920 samples per second.

 A true RMS voltage measurement shall be made regardless of phase or wave-shape.
 All 2202-HV HDSP/FU voltage measurements shall be accurate to ±2% of full scale.
 All 2202-HV HDSP/FU voltage measurements shall include both positive and negative half wave sinusoids, over the voltage range of 0 to 135 Volts RMS.
 All 2202-LV HDSP/FU voltage measurements shall be accurate to ±2% of full scale over the voltage range of 0 to 64 Volts RMS.